Nip Roller Lamination Systems

 Derek Burkholder

-Derek Burkholder holds a BS in Mechanical Engineering from Cornell University and is Vice President of Engineering & Sales at Casso Solar.
-Previously holding the title of Engineering Manager, Derek draws upon over a decade of industry knowledge to write extensively about the construction & application of heating systems such as industrial ovens, dryers, furnaces, and infrared heaters for industrial manufacturing processes.
+Derek Burkholder, President of Casso Solar Technologies, holds a BS in Mechanical Engineering from Cornell University.
+With over a decade of experience and a background as Engineering Manager, Derek leverages his extensive industry knowledge to write authoritatively on the design and application of heating systems, including industrial ovens, dryers, furnaces, and infrared heaters for manufacturing processes.